Firestorm (character): Publication history

-The first Firestorm series was short-lived, canceled after issue 5, a victim of the company-wide "DC Implosion".
+The first Firestorm series was short-lived and canceled after the fifth issue, becoming a victim of the company-wide "DC Implosion".
 The sixth issue was included in Cancelled Comic Cavalcade.

 Writer Gerry Conway added Firestorm to the roster of Justice League of America.
 This led to a series of eight-page stories in the back of The Flash (issues 289–304; with art by George Pérez, Jim Starlin and others), and a revival of a monthly Firestorm comic written by Gerry Conway in 1982.
 The Fury of Firestorm (later called Firestorm the Nuclear Man) lasted from 1982 until 1990.

 Firestorm (vol. 3) ran from 2004 to 2007, and introduced the second Firestorm, Jason Rusch, following Ronnie Raymond's death in Identity Crisis.

-The Fury of Firestorm: The Nuclear Men, a series starring Raymond and Rusch, ran from 2012 to 2013 as part of The New 52 continuity reboot.
+The Fury of Firestorm: The Nuclear Men, a series starring Ronnie Raymond and Jason Rusch, ran from 2012 to 2013 as part of The New 52 continuity reboot.
 It was initially written by Gail Simone and Ethan Van Sciver and drawn by Yıldıray Çınar.
 Joe Harris replaced Simone starting in issue #7, while Van Sciver also provided the art for issues #7 and 8 before Çınar returned.
 Veteran writer/artist Dan Jurgens took over the series with issue #13 in 2012, until the series' end with issue #20 in 2013.

 In 2016, Firestorm was one of the features in the Legends of Tomorrow television series, which united Martin Stein and Jefferson Jackson as Firestorm.
+The unrelated comic series Legends of Tomorrow, published around the same time, was an anthology series with Ronnie Raymond and Jason Rusch as two of the starring characters.

-Firestorm will receive a new ongoing series in March 2026 as part of the "DC Next Level" publishing initiative.
+In April 2026, Firestorm received a new ongoing series, The Fury of Firestorm, as part of the "DC Next Level" publishing initiative.
+The series is written by Jeff Lemire, with art by Rafael De Latorre.
+Originally a limited series with six issues, The Fury of Firestorm was extended to nine issues, then 15 issues, due to its popularity.

 Firestorm has faced off with many enemies in his publication history.
 Thinker and Danton Black/Multiplex was introduced in issue 1, and Killer Frost was introduced in issue 3.
-Introduced in Firestorm Volume 2, this included Black Bison, Plastique, the 2000 Committee, Hyena, the Assassination Bureau, Enforcer, Mindboggler, Breathtaker, Pozhar, Sand Demon, Shadowstorm, Shango, Slipknot, Stalnoivolk, Tokamak, Weasel, and Zuggernaut.
+Introduced in Firestorm Volume 2, this included Black Bison, Plastique, the 2000 Committee, Hyena, the Assassination Bureau, Enforcer, Mindboggler, Moonbow, Breathtaker, Pozhar, Sand Demon, Shadowstorm, Shango, Slipknot, Stalnoivolk, Tokamak, Weasel, and Zuggernaut.
 Other enemies introduced later in publication included Bolt (Blue Devil #6), Brimstone (Legends #1), Naiad (Firestorm, the Nuclear Man #90), and Deathstorm (Brightest Day #10).